-Sustainability Evalu ation of c criteria criteria Epo Filgrastim Infliximal Infliximab Rationale for evaluation of sustainability and further details 5) Acknowledge high complexity of biologics within pricing & market access process 8 Same pricing &amp; market access rules apply for generic and biosimilar medicines, e.g. automatic substitution at the pharmacy level, limiting the responsibility of physicians when it comes to deciding which biologic medicine (originator/biosimilar) to prescribing (similar to generic medicines) 6) Maintain healthy competition ~ 0 ?
-A relatively low number of active manufacturers stayed (constant sales &gt; 1%) in the market for ~70% of the accessible timeframe for biosimilar medicines 7) Low effort to monitor and enforce policy 0 Hospital tender: Perceived as time-consuming, recurring and complex process Retail: Automatic substitution at pharmacy level is not requiring significant monitoring efforts 8) Parallel sourcing from multiple manufacturers 0 ~ ?
+Sustainability Evalu Evaluation of criteria Bullionals for an electric of a catalog billion and footbase datable criteria Epo Filgrastim Infliximab Infliximab Rationale for evaluation of sustainability and further details 5) Acknowledge high complexity of biologics within pricing & market access process 8 Same pricing &amp; market access rules apply for generic and biosimilar medicines, e.g. automatic substitution at the pharmacy level, limiting the responsibility of physicians when it comes to deciding which biologic medicine (originator/biosimilar) to prescribing (similar to generic medicines) 6) Maintain healthy competition ~ 0 ?
+A relatively low number of active manufacturers stayed (constant sales &gt; 1%) in the market for ~70% of the accessible timeframe for biosimilar medicines 7) Low effort to monitor and enforce policy 0 Hospital tender: Perceived as time-consuming, recurring and complex process Retail: Automatic substitution at pharmacy level is not requiring significant monitoring efforts 8) Parallel sourcing from multiple manufacturers 0 0 ?
 2-3 manufacturers have actively supplied the market in parallel However, only two manufacturers shared almost 100% of sales, indicating a duopoly 9) Earlier and broader use of biosimilar in additional patient segments vs. originator ■ Limited hospital budgets might have led to cost-sensitive prescribing in the past → savings from less expensive biosimilar medicines might therefore trigger/enable earlier and broader use (via non-cash gainsharing) if in line with the respective drug program Sustainability criterion n fulfilled = Sustainability criterion not affected = Sustainability criterion not fulfilled